juspay/medea/TUTORIAL.md

         $null
 ```

-The following JSON array would be valid against the above value:
+The following JSON array would be valid against the above schema:

 ```JSON
 [ "hello", false, null ]